 Before you search for an opioid addiction treatment center in Los Angeles, you need to detox.
 At LA Detox, we understand this and focus entirely on drug detox.
 However, we go above and beyond other detox centers in the area.
 A few of the unique services that we offer include:

 - Trauma therapy

-Don’t let the ongoing debate between oxycodone vs hydrocodone keep you from getting help.
+Don’t let the ongoing debate between oxycodone vs. hydrocodone keep you from getting help.
 Seek treatment to deal with the withdrawal symptoms that these drugs cause.
-Call us at [Direct] to learn more about our detox program.
+Contact us to learn more about our detox program.